SigVarGen/SigVarGen/README.md

 - **Noise Generation and Addition**: Contains functions to generate various noise types and to integrate noise into synthetic signals, emulating real-world conditions.

 ### Helper Modules
-- **Configure**: Supplies configuration templates, including example parameters for device ranges, variation functions, and noise modulation envelopes.
+- **Configure**: Contains example parameters for device ranges, variation functions, and noise modulation envelopes.
-- **Utils**: Offers utility functions such as Euclidean distance, normalisation, interpolation, and methods for dividing device parameters into subranges based on specific conditions.
+- **Utils**: Provides common utility functions such as Euclidean distance calculation, normalization, interpolation, and dividing device parameters into subranges for idle periods or in response to events.
 - **Datasets**: Short samples from previously generated datasets.

 ---